 -c changelist Opens the files for add within the specified changelist .
 If this option is not used, the files are linked to the default changelist. -d Downgrade file open status to simple add. -f Use the -f option to force inclusion of wildcards in filenames.
-See the "File Specifications" on page 495 chapter for details. -I Do not perform any ignore checking; ignore any settings specified by P4IGNORE . -n Preview which files would be opened for add, without actually changing any files or metadata. -t filetype Adds the file as the specified filetype , overriding any settings in the typemap table.
-Please see the "File Types" on page 505 chapter for a list of Perforce file types. g-opts See the "Global Options" on page 491 section.
+See "File Specifications" on page 525 for details. -I Do not perform any ignore checking; ignore any settings specified by P4IGNORE . -n Preview which files would be opened for add, without actually changing any files or metadata. -t filetype Adds the file as the specified filetype , overriding any settings in the typemap table.
+See "File Types" on page 535 for a list of Perforce file types. g-opts See "Global Options" on page 521 .

-Can File Arguments Use Can File Arguments Use Minimal Access Level
+Can File Arguments Use Revision Specifier?
+Can File Arguments Use Revision Range?
+Minimal Access Level Required No No open

-Revision Specifier?
-Revision Range?
-Required

-No No open

-• "Wildcards" on page 495 in file specifications provided to p4 add are expanded by the local operating system, not by the Perforce service.
+• "Wildcards" on page 525 in file specifications provided to p4 add are expanded by the local operating system, not by the Perforce service.
 For instance, the ... wildcard cannot be used with p4 add.